Greener fuels for cars

 It typically costs from £1,600 to convert a car to LPG, depending on the vehicle.
 LPG cars can get a lower rate of car tax, as they are classed as ‘Alternative Fuel Cars’.

-Vehicles using LPG perform like petrol vehicles, but produce:
+Vehicles using LPG deliver a similar performance to petrol vehicles, but produce:

 - about 14 per cent less carbon dioxide (CO2) than similar petrol engines